 In January, all licensed businesses within the defined district pay an annual assessment fee in order to equitably distribute the cost and benefits of the agreed-upon services.
 This is separate from the Petaluma Downtown Association Membership Fees.

 The BID invoice is based and calculated on your zone location, type of business and amount of employees.
 To perform this calculation the City of Petaluma used from the State Employment Development Department (EDD) regarding the number of employees you reported to them.
 Please be aware that it is very important to check that you are correctly billed for the right amount of employees.
 Employees are calculated on full time hours (part time employees should be added together to get a full time equivalent).
-For questions regarding zoning or employee amounts please contact, CAROL MUNGLE at Mungle & Associates 707-241-0195.
+For questions regarding zoning or employee amounts please contact Carol Mungle at Mungle & Associates - 707.241.0195 - PetalumaBID@CMungle.com.

-Business Improvement District assessments are levied on the basis of the estimated benefit to the businesses and property within the BID area.A BID may assess property according to zones of benefit, in relation to the benefit being received by businesses within each zone.
+Business Improvement District (BID) assessments are levied on the basis of the estimated benefit to the businesses and property within the BID area.A BID may assess property according to zones of benefit, in relation to the benefit being received by businesses within each zone.
 The BID assessment is billed annually.
 See the BID map above to view area boundaries and zones.
-As shown below, the assessment schedule is as follows:
+The assessment schedule is as follows:

-Important note: Retail, restaurant and service businesses will be charged on size which will be determined by number of employees, either full-time or the equivalent made up of multiples of part-time employees while Antique Collectives will be charged by number of business licenses active within one location.
+Important Note: Retail, restaurant, and service businesses are charged based on size which is determined by number of employees (either full-time or the equivalent made up of multiples of part-time employees).
+Antique Collectives are charged based on the number of business licenses active within one location.